PoomSmart/YouTubeLegacy/README.md

 # YouTubeLegacy

 YouTubeLegacy attempts to make old YouTube versions work again.
 It works from YouTube version 16.32.6+ (iOS 11+).
-If you are on anything older, please use [TubeRepair](https://tuberepair.bag-xml.com/) instead.
+If you are on anything older, please use [TubeRepair](https://tuberepair.bag-xml.com/) instead when supported.

 ## List of mitigations